AndreiMGagiu/Gourmet-Genie/README.md

 # Gourmet Genie

-Gourmet Genie is a Rails application that helps users find recipes based on ingredients they have at home.
+Gourmet Genie is a Rails backend application that helps users find recipes based on ingredients they have at home.
 It provides a powerful search functionality and ingredient matching system to suggest the best recipes for users.

 ## Table of Contents